rackerlabs/support-how-to/content/how-to/cloud-databases/use-ssl-with-your-cloud-database-instance/index.md

 ### Use the certificate with a MySQL client

-To make SSL connections by using the `mysql` command-line client, execute the following command to specify the location of the certificate when you start the client.
+To make SSL connections by using the `mysql` command-line client, execute the following command to specify the location of the certificate when you start the client:

     mysql --ssl-ca=/path/to/ca-cert.pem